-Under the Planning Act, the town now has 120 days to consider and decide on the merits of the application for rezoning (October 5, 2017), and 180 days to consider and decide on the merits of the application for an official plan amendment (December 4, 2017) to permit the complete redevelopment of the Golf Course.
-If the town does not make a decision within this timeframe, ClubLink would be in a position to appeal its applications directly to the OMB for decision.
+Following the June 7, 2017 OMB decision that deemed the ClubLink application complete, under the provincial Planning Act, the town now has 120 days to consider and decide on the merits of the application for rezoning (October 5, 2017), and 180 days to consider and decide on the merits of the application for an official plan amendment (December 4, 2017).
+To review the applications, visit the Development Applications page.

 A public information meeting was held on July 19, 2017 to allow ClubLink to present its applications to the public, and to gather public feedback concerning the applications.

 A special meeting of Planning and Development Council is scheduled for September 26, 2017 to consider the Glen Abbey development applications.
 Register as a delegate to speak at the meeting by emailing firstname.lastname@example.org.
 Members of the public may also email written comments on the development application to email@example.com before the Town Council meeting on September 26.